denimandsteel/vdw/events/_posts/2017-05-13-ion_clothing.md

 dayOfWeek: Sun
 dayOfMonth: May 13
 title: "i.O.N Clothing"
-description: "Emily Carr award winner, Patrick Christie has teamed up i.O.N (formerly Hemp and Company), one of Canada's oldest eco clothing companies to design and build their first Vancouver location.
-Built from BC wood and sustainable materials, i.O.N provides a retail environment that shows a concern for our planet both environmentally and socially. "
+description: "Emily Carr award winner Patrick Christie has teamed up i.O.N (formerly Hemp and Company), one of Canada's oldest eco clothing companies, to design and build their first Vancouver location. <br> <br> Built from BC wood and sustainable materials, i.O.N provides a retail environment that shows a concern for our planet both environmentally and socially. "
 startTime: 10-4
 endTime:
 type: Design Studios